 In, poker for every winner there has to be a loser.
-However, with split pot poker variants there can be more than one winner.
+But, with split pot poker variants there can be more than one winner.
 Let’s find out how.

 Poker is a zero-sum game, meaning for every winner there has to be a loser.
-However, that’s not to say there can’t be more than one winner, which is especially true in split pot poker variations and situations.
+But, that’s not to say there can’t be more than one winner.
+This scenario is especially true in split pot poker variations and situations.

 When Kickers are Kings!

-Often split poker pots come down to kickers, which are cards in a poker hand that do not determine the rank of the hand, but that may be used to break ties between hands of the same rank.
+Often split poker pots come down to kickers.
+These are cards in a poker hand that do not determine the rank of the hand.
+But they may be used to break ties between hands of the same rank.

 Player A: 10x8x